gvwilson/thirdbit/src/fiction/bear/index.md

 "Big angry song," Noxy whispered to herself.
 She grabbed Mope by the arm.
 "Come on!
 We have to get to the garrison house before it hits!"

 They didn't make it.
-Freed of Muddh's magical control, free at last from any kind of control at all, the tornado swept down on Apple Bridge like an angry bull.
+Freed of Mukh's magical control, free at last from any kind of control at all, the tornado swept down on Apple Bridge like an angry bull.
 Noxy heard a crash that went on and on as the tornado tore shingles off of the roofs of houses and threw them